paulirotta/async_cargo_mcp/README.md

 ### Upcoming Features
 - Enhanced documentation and usage examples
 - Integration and testing with popular IDEs and LLM tools (collaborateion and PRs welcome, open an issue)
-- RAG documentation to give current API and upstream library API support to the LLM
-- Monitor filesystem for LLM changes and preemptively update so future commands return faster

 ## Installation